MichaelLarocca/blog-michael-jude-larocca/posts/2021/12-21/JavaScriptmas_2021-4.md

 The same project of Matt's, which I featured in my last article, was also featured in Scrimba's JavaScriptmas 2021 Live Finale!

+When you are finished customizing Matt's snowman, you can send it to the beach and watch him melt!

 ---

 ![Matt-Finale](img/12-27-21/Matt-Finale.png)